Melanie-J-Baker/image-slider/README.md

 # image-slider

+Built as part of the Odin Project curriculum: https://www.theodinproject.com/lessons/node-path-javascript-dynamic-user-interface-interactions#image-slider

 Try it here: https://melanie-j-baker.github.io/image-slider/

 An image slider with left/right arrows, clickable 'bubbles' corresponding to each image, and a function to automatically change the image every 5 seconds.